Rights & Responsibilities

 You are expected to conduct yourself in an acceptable manner while on campus and when representing Cuesta College in any off‑campus activity.
 Specific rules and regulations and applicable penalties for violation of the Student Code of Conduct (Ed Code 66300) are available in the Office of the Dean of Student Services at any time.
 You have the responsibility to be aware of the College regulations.

-The Student Code of Conduct published in the Cuesta College catalog defines dishonesty as “. . . cheating, plagiarism, or knowingly furnishing false information to the college.”
-Such behavior shall constitute sufficient cause for the initiation of disciplinary action (Academic Honesty Agreement).
+The Student Standards of Conduct defines dishonesty as “. . .
+Cheating, plagiarism (including plagiarism in a student publication), or engaging in other academic dishonesty” Such behavior shall constitute sufficient cause for the initiation of disciplinary action (Student Code of Conduct).

 If you fail to follow the written policies and procedures for DSPS services, the DSPS Director will notify you in writing that you are in violation of the DSPS policies and procedures and that if you continue to be in violation, services may be suspended or terminated.
 You will be invited to discuss the issue in a meeting with the DSPS Director.
 A written notice will be sent to you when formal action is taken to suspend or terminate services.
 You will also be notified of the process for appeal of a decision to suspend or terminate services.